dianjixz/dianjixz-lib/README.md

 # The version of Python3 should be greater than or equal to 3.8.
 sudo apt update
 sudo apt install python3 python3-pip libffi-dev
-pip3 install parse scons requests kconfiglib
+pip3 install parse scons requests kconfiglib tqdm
 # if windows
 # pip3 install windows-curses
 pip3 install setuptools-rust paramiko scp